thecartercenter/nemo/docs/production-setup.md

 * You have a domain name (e.g. yoursite.example.com) pointing to the server's IP address.
 * Port 443 on the server is open to the world.
 * You have ssh'ed to the server as the root user or a user with sudo privileges (`root` is assumed as the username below).

+Note that directories still use the `elmo` name for consistency, but this guide works for both ELMO and NEMO setups.

 ### Create `deploy` User